Ylianst/ESP-IQ2020/documentation/extras.md

       name: Salt Content
 ```

+Salt content is a value from 0 to 7 where values 3 or 4 is ideal.

 ## Logo Lights

 The green and blue light at the front of the hot tub can also be reported by this integration.
 You can, for example, have a picture your your hot tub in Home Assistant and make the lights on the image match the light on the actual hot tub.
 In the `sensor` section of the configuration file, add the `logo_lights` sensor.